 Tips on Eating Gluten Free at Restaurants

 Let’s face it.There are times that the last thing you want to do is cook.
 You long for the days of picking up a Hot-N-Ready pizza from Little Casear’s and no dirty dishes in the sink.
 (Or is that just me?)
 Unfortunately your genetic makeup has decided that isn’t possible.
 We need to not only stay away from foods that contain gluten, but also be wary of how things are prepared.
 Here are my tips for a successful dining out experience.

-It’s always best to call a restaurant before going out to dinner.
+It’s always best to call a restaurant before eating out.
 Don’t call 5 minutes before you walk out the door.
 Call during their slowest time, usually between 2 and 4 pm.
 Ask to speak with the head chef or whoever is primarily in charge of the kitchen.
-You can blatantly ask them if they know what gluten is, and have them explain it to you.
-Ask them if there staff has completed a gluten-free training program.
+Ask if they have a gluten free menu, and how they handle gluten free orders.

 And remember, if you feel unsafe eating at a restaurant, you have every right to walk out.
 I’ve had to do it once myself, after they managed to mess up not only my meal, but my husband’s as well.
 You are the consumer and your health is in your hands.

 Restaurant Phone Apps